South Bank F.C.: Post WWII

-Decline and Closure
+Decline, Closure and Later Clubs

 Disaster struck the club in 1991, when an arson attack gutted the main stand and dressing rooms.
 Worse was to come at the turn of the year as the thriving social club at Normanby Road was destroyed in a further arson attack.
 With football now completely out of the question at Normanby Road and with no revenue from the social club, it became increasingly difficult to keep the stricken club afloat and meet the players expenses.
 The club managed to fulfil their fixtures due to help from Middlesbrough FC, Guisborough Town FC and the Northern League.

 In 1992–93, the club were unable to play at Normanby Road, playing their home fixtures first at Guisborough and then Darlington Road (Ferryhill Athletic).
 They finished bottom of the league with their last game in the Northern League a 0–7 trouncing by champions Whitby Town.

 In the summer of 1993 the Football Association announced that the club would not be allowed to enter either the F.A.
 Cup or F.A.
 Trophy as the ground was lacking in basic facilities and was considered to be in a dangerous condition.
 At the same time the Northern League reluctantly suspended the club’s membership, having done their utmost to keep the club in the competition.

 The club name was kept alive and in 1995 they joined Wearside League Division Two, playing their games at Mannion Park.
 The club were unable to attract the hard core of support which South Bank had enjoyed, mainly due to the fact that they were unable to secure a permanent base within the town.
 Following the sale of Mannion Park the club again found themselves without a base and resigned from the league in 1999, spelling the end for arguably the sixth oldest football league club in the country.

 A team bearing the name South Bank FC now play in the Stockton Sunday League.

+Even more recently another South Bank side was formed under “South Bank Albion FC” whom play in the Langbaurgh League in Middlesbrough.